4 Tips to Manage Your Dog's Chewing Problem

 It sounds a bit obvious but we have actually seen people who couldn't come to terms with this simple fact, You simply cannot train or ask a dog to never chew on things, it's againist the dog's natural instincts.
 So don't get overly emotional and start screaming at the dog, or force your dog to wear a muzzle.
 What you need to do is RE-DIRECT his need for chewing onto things such as treats and dog toys.

 (2) Try to find the root cause

 In many many cases, there are actually logical reasons behind excessive chewing and other unwanted behaviour (rather than your dog is pure evil).
 Try asking yourself questions such as, is your dog getting enough exercise (try googling the exercise requirement for that particular breed)?
 Is there anything or anyone causing your dog stress (e.g. neighbour's kids throwing things at him, stray cats harassing him, clicking noise from an old pool filter etc) Does your dog have separation anxiety issues?
 Sometimes chewing is just a side effect from such root problems.
+For example, you can try crate training using a dog crate to manage separate anxiety.
 You won't have much luck if you only tackle the chewing problem by itself, so you have to deal with the root problem first, which may actually fix the chewing problem at the same time.

 (3) Find your dog suitable things to chew on